ljw1004/csharpspec/csharp/types.md

 will output the string "`Box contains an int`" on the console.

 A boxing conversion implies making a copy of the value being boxed.
-This is different from a conversion of a *reference-type* to type `object`, in which the value continues to reference the same instance and simply is regarded as the less derived type `object`.
+This is different from a conversion of a *reference_type* to type `object`, in which the value continues to reference the same instance and simply is regarded as the less derived type `object`.
 For example, given the declaration

 ```csharp
 struct Point